ymuichiro/mimi-transcribe/README.md

     *If you want to use your existing Homebrew version, use the path obtained from `which ffmpeg`.*

 3. Build the application with PyInstaller.
-Specifying the binary with `PARAKEET_FFMPEG_PATH` will ensure it is copied to `parakeet-tdt.app/Contents/MacOS/bin/ffmpeg` in the generated package.
+Specifying the binary with `PARAKEET_FFMPEG_PATH` will ensure it is copied to `Parakeet TDT.app/Contents/MacOS/bin/ffmpeg` in the generated package.

     ```bash
   PARAKEET_FFMPEG_PATH="$(pwd)/build/ffmpeg/ffmpeg" \
   uv run pyinstaller packaging/pyinstaller/parakeet.spec
     ```

-    The output will be generated in the `dist/parakeet-tdt` directory (the **`.app` bundle** and supporting files).
+    The output will be generated in the `dist/parakeet-tdt` directory containing the **`Parakeet TDT.app` bundle**.

 4. Check the generated files.

-      - Launch `dist/parakeet-tdt/parakeet-tdt.app` from Finder to confirm functionality.
+      - Launch `dist/parakeet-tdt/Parakeet TDT.app` from Finder to confirm functionality.
-      - Verify that `dist/parakeet-tdt/parakeet-tdt.app/Contents/MacOS/bin/ffmpeg` exists and has `+x` permissions.
+      - Verify that `dist/parakeet-tdt/Parakeet TDT.app/Contents/MacOS/bin/ffmpeg` exists and has `+x` permissions.
       - Before distribution, check that no unnecessary cache files (like `build/` artifacts or `.DS_Store`) have been included.

 ### Automatic Release with GitHub Actions

-  - Pushing a new tag (a semantic version starting with `v*`) will trigger GitHub Actions to run the PyInstaller build on a macOS Runner, creating an `.app` bundle that includes the `ffmpeg` binary fetched from evermeet.cx.
+  - Pushing a new tag (a semantic version starting with `v*`) will trigger GitHub Actions to run the PyInstaller build on a macOS Runner, creating a `.zip` and `.dmg` that contain `Parakeet TDT.app` bundled with the `ffmpeg` binary fetched from evermeet.cx.
+(The artifacts are **not code-signed**; Gatekeeper will show a warning the first time.)

 ### PyInstaller Setup Notes